 Appalachian Trail: Sloan Creek to Compton Gap is a 6 mile moderately trafficked point-to-point trail located near Front Royal, Virginia that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash